sapcc/arc/website/source/docs/commands/server.html.markdown

 ---
 layout: "docs"
-page_title: "Commands: Agent"
+page_title: "Commands: Server"
-sidebar_current: "docs-commands-agent"
+sidebar_current: "docs-commands-server"
 description: |-
-  The `consul agent` command is the heart of Consul: it runs the agent that performs the important task of maintaining membership information, running checks, announcing services, handling queries, etc.
+  The `arc server` command runs the server.
 ---

-# Consul Agent
+# ARC Server

+Command: `arc server`

 The `consul agent` command is the heart of Consul: it runs the agent that performs the important task of maintaining membership information,